MicrosoftDocs/customer-insights/ci-docs/data/b2b/supported-features-b2b.md

 This article describes information specific to legacy B2B environments.
 For all other information related to Customer Insights - Data, see [Dynamics 365 Customer Insights - Data documentation](../index.yml).

 > [!NOTE]
 > The legacy B2B version won't be updated with new features being added to the standard version of Customer Insights - Data.
-Features added since September 2023 aren't supported.

 ## Supported features overview